 The scheme of allowances for West Suffolk Council was agreed by the council itself on 22 May 2019.

-Until 6 May, West Suffolk Councillors will continue to receive the allowance they claimed from their former authority (see below).
+Until 6 May 2019, West Suffolk councillors continued to receive the allowance they claimed from their former authority (see below).

-This page provides information on the allowances and expenses for Forest Heath District and St Edmundsbury Borough Councillors, in line with the scheme of allowances for their respective councils:
+This page provides information on the allowances and expenses for the former Forest Heath District and St Edmundsbury Borough councillors, in line with the scheme of allowances for their respective councils:

 Forest Heath District Council (FHDC)